The Player (1992 film): Plot

 Mill tells Gudmundsdottir that his near-death experience made him realize he has feelings for her.
-Apprehensive that Larry Levy continues encroaching on his job, Mill invites the two writers to pitch Habeas Corpus to him, convincing Levy that the movie will be an Oscar contender.
+Apprehensive that Levy continues encroaching on his job, Mill invites the two writers to pitch Habeas Corpus to him, convincing Levy that the movie will be an Oscar contender.
 Mill's plan is to let Levy shepherd the film through production and have it flop.
 Mill will step in at the last moment, suggesting some changes to salvage the film's box office, letting him reclaim his position at the studio.
 Having persuaded Sherow to leave for New York on studio business, Mill takes Gudmundsdottir to a Hollywood awards banquet and their relationship blossoms.

 After Sherow confronts Mill about his relationship with Gudmundsdottir, Mill coldly severs their relationship in front of two writers.
 Mill takes Gudmundsdottir to an isolated Desert Hot Springs resort and spa.
 In the middle of Mill and Gudmundsdottir making love, Mill confesses his role in Kahane's murder, and Gudmundsdottir responds by saying she loves him.
 Mill's attorney informs him that studio head Joel Levison has been fired, and that the Pasadena police want Mill to participate in a lineup.
 An eyewitness has come forward, but she fails to identify Mill.

-One year later, studio power players are watching the end of Habeas Corpus with a new, tacked-on, upbeat Hollywood ending and famous actors in the lead roles.
+One year later, studio power players are watching the end of Habeas Corpus with a new, tacked-on, upbeat ending and famous actors in the lead roles.
 Mill's plan to save the movie has worked and he is head of the studio.
 Gudmundsdottir is now Mill's wife and pregnant with his child.
 Sherow objects to the film's new ending and is fired by Levy.
 Mill rebuffs her when she appeals her termination to him.
 Mill receives a pitch over the phone from Levy and a man who reveals himself as the postcard writer.
 The man pitches an idea about a studio executive who kills a writer and gets away with murder.
-Impressed, Mill gives the writer a deal, if he can guarantee a happy ending in which the executive lives happily with the writer's widow.
+Recognizing the pitch as blackmail, Mill gives the writer a deal, if he can guarantee an ending in which the executive lives happily with the writer's widow.
 The writer's title for the film is The Player.